This document is a usage manual for JEB. The latest version is available online.

 JEB is a reverse-engineering platform to perform disassembly, decompilation, debugging, and analysis of code and document files, manually or as part of an analysis pipeline.

 - The first part of this guide is a user manual that covers basic usage related to analyzing, decompiling and debugging applications (Android apps, as well as native binaries).
 It is not an exhaustive resource.
 We recommend visiting our blog for additional, pointed resources describing a variety of use cases.

 The software package is distributed as a zip archive, custom-generated for each registered user.
-It contains the back-end components as well as the reference front-end implementation for desktop platforms, referred to as the "UI client".
+It contains the back-end components as well as the reference front-end implementation for desktop platforms, referred to as the UI client through the rest of this manual.
 This manual focuses mostly on using JEB through the UI client.

-Make sure you have a JRE or JDK installed.
+Make sure you have a JDK installed.

 javabinary must be accessible from the

 - Optionally, you may also want to set a

 JAVA_HOMEenvironment variable pointing to your Java installation folder.

 64-bit OS with 32-bit JRE

 A common source of problems are 64-bit systems having a 32-bit JRE accessible from the PATH.
 You may have different versions of Java installed, but always make sure that your PATH or JAVA_HOME refers to one that matches your system specifications.